 Sensitive information in an Active Directory environment can cause a great deal of trouble if it reaches the wrong hands.
 Every organization should do all in its power to avoid such a situation.
 Active Directory Rights Management Services (AD RMS) is a server role in Windows Active Directory, which aims to do just that.
-AD RMS has its own set of tools to help organizations work with security technologies and manage the rights on an organization’s intellectual property (that includes email messages, Microsoft Office documents, project information, contacts, etc.).
+It has its own set of tools to help organizations work with security technologies and manage the rights on an organization’s intellectual property (that includes email messages, Microsoft Office documents, project information, contacts, etc.).

 NTFS too can be used to specify access permissions on files and folders.
 However, NTFS permissions do not work outside the domain network, meaning no protection is offered to an organization’s information that is taken offsite.
 What makes it different from NTFS is that AD RMS has usage policies that follow the document wherever they are moved to.
-The AD RMS also specifies a time period during which users can exercise control over the documents and perform actions such as modify, forward or print.
+It also specifies a time period during which users can exercise control over the documents and perform actions such as modify, forward or print.
 Following its expiration, the documents become inaccessible to users.
 Note that even if a user gets full access through NTFS and only read-only permission through AD RMS, then the policies set by AD RMS holds.
 Tip: If you are interested on how to change the NTFS and share permissions, follow the embedded link.

 AD RMS usage policy templates are customizable to suit the organization’s needs.
 For example, a template for a piece of confidential information may allow users to just view the content and not more.
 A template for the information that has to be renewed periodically, can set an expiry date or validity period on the content.
 All such templates are stored in the configuration database.

 AD RMS features are fully integrated into the Microsoft Office Suite.
 They can be extended to work with third-party applications using appropriate AD RMS Software Development Kits (SDKs), or other servers in a domain if they are AD RMS enabled.